-9. General Information
+8. General Information

-9.1.
-Pre-School Screening
+8.1.
+Preschool Screening

 Parents may request pre-school screening for their child (age 3 and above) if they believe there may be a possible learning problem.
 This evaluation could detect problems that may hinder the child's ability to learn.
 Parents should call the Special Education Office at the Superintendent's Office.

-Prior to kindergarten each child is screened for possible vision and hearing problems.
-All children who have entered the Kindergarten Program are screened for vision, hearing, gross and fine motor skills, language delays and speech.
+All children who will be entering the Kindergarten Program are screened in the spring for vision, hearing, gross and fine motor skills, language delays and speech.

-9.2.
+8.2.
 Kindergarten Entrance

-9.2.1.
+8.2.1.
 Registration

-Registration begins in early February.
+• Registration begins in early February.
 Kindergarten Orientation occurs prior to the end of the school year.

-9.2.2.
+8.2.2.
 School Entrance

-Any child entering Kindergarten shall have attained the age of five (5) years on or before August 31st.
-Any child entering first grade shall have attained the age of six (6) years on or before August 31st.
-The parent seeking entrance of a child to first grade who does not meet the age requirements but who has completed an accredited Kindergarten program in a public or private school, and whose records indicate that the child is ready for first grade, may be allowed to enter first grade at the discretion of the principal.

-To be eligible for entrance, the following must be brought or sent to the school with the completed registration papers:

-- -Birth Certificate (if it an original is copied and later returned to the parents), - -Record of all immunizations.

-Parents should inform the school of any disabilities, health concerns and of any information that they feel might affect their child's ability to function in school.
+- Any child entering Kindergarten shall have attained the age of five (5) years on or before August 31st. - Any child entering first grade shall have attained the age of six (6) years on or before August 31st. - The parent seeking entrance of a child to first grade who does not meet the age requirements - but who has completed an accredited Kindergarten program in a public or private school, and - whose records indicate that the child is ready for first grade, may be allowed to enter first grade at the discretion of the principal. - To be eligible for entrance, the following must be brought or sent to the school with the completed registration papers. - Birth Certificate (if an original it is copied and later returned to the parents), - Record of all immunizations. - Parents should inform the school of any disabilities, health concerns and of any information that they feel might affect their child's ability to function in school.

-9.3.
+8.3.
 Media Center- Library

 The library has reading and reference materials and is used for story hours and library instruction.
-Children are allowed to take up to two books at a time for a period of up to two weeks.
-It is the responsibility of the children to see that the books are properly taken care of at home, or while in their possession.
-There is a charge for lost books.
+Children are allowed to take out books for a period of up to two weeks.
+Students are responsible for any materials that are checked out of the library.
+There is a charge for lost or damaged books.